Believe, Do, Succeed: Despite the Odds

 March 11: Why Stay?

 Speakers will share their stories of purpose and perseverance, discussing why and how they continue to defy expectations, overcome challenges, and persist in engineering despite the odds.
-Confirmed Speakers: Megan Eddings (Accel Lifestyle), Montana Wilson (MTE)
+Confirmed Speakers: Montana Wilson (MTE), Selda Gunsel (Shell)

 March 18: Believe, Do, Succeed.

 Speakers will discuss tips and strategies for building career confidence, responding to criticism and skepticism with resilience and conviction, and honing and asserting a strong belief in your ideas, skills, and contributions.
-Confirmed Speakers: Canan Dagdeviren (MIT Media Lab), Selda Gunsel (Shell)
+Confirmed Speakers: Canan Dagdeviren (MIT Media Lab), Megan Eddings (Accel Lifestyle)

 March 25: Breaking The Rules.

 Some rules need to be broken.
 Speakers will share how and why they’re breaking old rules and building new dynamics to spark cutting-edge thinking and shape a more inclusive and welcoming profession where everyone can succeed and thrive.
-Confirmed Speakers: Pavlina Akritas (Arup), Vanessa Raponi (Spin Master Ltd)
+Confirmed Speakers: Pavlina Akritas (Arup), Vanessa Raponi (Spin Master and Founder of EngiQueers Canada)

 April 1: From Obstacles To Inspiration.